-The School of Professional Studies serves to meet the needs of working adults who are 25 or older, or have completed 2 years of full-time work, and have at least 60 transferable college credits.
-This program's innovative format allows them to earn their Bachelor of Science degree with a major in Christian Leadership, Business Administration, or Counseling Psychology in a manageable amount of time.
-Classes begin at different times throughout the year and meet one night per week on a year-round basis.
-Students meeting all entrance requirements can complete the degree in approximately 18 months.
-In addition, SPS is offering a Post-Baccalaureate, Credentials with Character Certificate.
-This one year certificate prepares students for teaching in the elementary classroom and includes completion of the California Commission on Teacher Credentialing approved program designed to help meet the subject matter competence.
+The School of Professional Studies serves to meet the needs of working adults who have completed 2 years of full-time work, and have at least 30 transferable college credits.
+This program's innovative format allows you to earn your Bachelor of Science degree with a major in Christian Leadership, Business Administration, or Counseling Psychology in as little as 19 months.
+Classes begin throughout the year and meet one night per week on a year-round basis.
+This bachelor's degree is designed to apply closely to students' career goals and to equip students to be more effective leaders.
+Contact the School of Professional Studies Office for information on starting dates for classes.
+In addition, SPS is offering a Post-Baccalaureate, Teaching Credential.
+This one year program prepares students for their multiple subject preliminary teaching credential upon completion of our California Commission on Teacher Credentialing approved program designed to help meet the subject matter competence.
+SPS also offers minors in Bible and Theology, Counseling Psychology and Business Administration.